TomHarrop/ird-5acc-paper/notes/outline.md

 * Parallel evolution of phenotype during African and Asian domestications
 * Correlations between *e.g.* spikelet number and branching complexity
     - these correlations justify the choice of PBM and SM for sequencing
+    - also, "evolutionary diversity in Solanaceae inflorescence complexity is determined by subtle modifications of transcriptional programs during a critical transitional window of meristem maturation" [@Lemmon_Evolutioninflorescencediversity_2016]
 * **Figure 1**:
     - phenotyping 20 accessions / species (Hélène, CIAT data)
     - PCA: separation of the 4 species, overlap of the phenotype between African/Asian and separation wild/cultivated